sublimetext-io/docs.sublimetext.io/docs/guide/setup-examples/remote_dev.md

 This will also allow Sublime to connect to your server without asking for credentials.

-SFTP doesn't support two-auth authentication.
+SFTP doesn't support two-factor authentication.
 If your server requires it,
 add the following lines to your ssh config to allow Sublime to reuse a connection opened in the terminal.